Raphael Saadiq: 2004–2010: Expanded output and second string of albums

 He produced songs for LeToya Luckett's forthcoming second album Lady Love, released August 2009.
 In 2009, Saadiq produced "Please Stay" and "Love Never Changes" for Ledisi's August 2009 release "Turn Me Loose".
 Saadiq also was the executive producer for an emerging group called Tha Boogie.
 Tha Boogie's first EP was released on iTunes and is titled Love Tha Boogie, Vol. 1 (Steal This Sh*t).

+Video game development and new music

 In 2009, Saadiq announced his video game development company called IllFonic.
-The first video game in development by IllFonic is titled Ghetto Golf, with an expected release late in 2010.
+The first video game in development by IllFonic was Ghetto Golf, with an expected release late in 2010.
+It was later cancelled.
+Several other titles have followed.

 In 2009, Saadiq teamed up Bentley Kyle Evans, Jeff Franklin, Martin Lawrence, and Trenten Gumbs to create a new sitcom called Love That Girl! starring Tatyana Ali.
 Raphael is an executive producer and composer for Love That Girl!
 The show airs on TV One and debuted on January 19, 2010.
 That same year, Saadiq performed The Spinners hit "It's A Shame" in a legendary Levi's commercial and sang as part of the chorus in the 2010 remake of "We Are the World" for Haiti.